 Construction Consortium EMA

 Construction of the 39,000-m2 tower has proceeded with exceptional speed.
 The contract was signed on 8 March 2018 with groundbreaking on 1 May and the celebration of work starting at the end of May 2018; by 18 September, the buildingâs highest point of the core was reached.
-Acceptance of delivery is scheduled for November 2019, after a construction period of only 18 months.
+Acceptance of delivery was held in November 2019, after a construction period of only 18 months.

 Yet even this is not fast enough for EMA.
 The European organization â responsible for checking new medicines for quality and safety before they can be released on the European market â must have left London by 30 March 2019.
-The organization will therefore first head for the renovated Spark building in Amsterdamâs Sloterdijk neighborhood.
-At the end of 2019, they will move to the new building in Zuidas, just a stoneâs throw from the Amsterdam RAI station.
+The organization therefore first headed for the renovated Spark building in Amsterdamâs Sloterdijk neighborhood.
+At the end of 2019, they moved to the new building in Zuidas, just a stoneâs throw from the Amsterdam RAI station.

 Most of this space will be open plan, although every floor will also have its own individual workspaces and quiet spaces.
 Around 11,500 m2 of space will be devoted to meeting and conference rooms, accessed via an open, light-filled atrium, plus a lobby and restaurant.